Vidyard’s Ultimate Virtual Selling Guide

 Is Your Virtual Selling Process Codified?

 Is your virtual selling process written down and frequently referred to?
-Does your entire virtual sales team know the remote process as well as they know the in-person one?
+Does your entire sales team know the remote process as well as they know the in-person one?

 Are You Setting the Right Virtual Sales Goals?

 But as you grow as a virtual seller, you’ll find that your potential grows with you.
-You’ve probably settled in a bit with virtual selling since the beginning (and buyers have gotten more used to it, too).
+You’ve probably settled in with virtual selling since the beginning (and buyers have gotten more used to it, too).
 It may be time to reevaluate your goals.

 How Do You Want Your Virtual Selling Process to Look in the Future?